k4kratik/COVID-19-STATS-FINDER/README.md

 ### Requirements - <br>
 1. Python 3 <br>
 2. Selenium <br>
+3. Pandas <br>
-3. Tabulate <br>
+4. Tabulate <br>
-4. Chrome Webdriver and It should be added to PATH(otherwise we have to specify the path explicitly!) <br>
+5. Chrome Webdriver and It should be added to PATH(otherwise we have to specify the path explicitly!) <br>
 Link for <a href="https://chromedriver.chromium.org/downloads">Chrome Webdriver Installation</a> <br>
-Note : You have to seperately install Chromedriver and add it to the PATH.
+Note : You have to separately install Chromedriver and add it to the PATH.
 <br>

 For satisfying Python Related requirements, run :